Irish elk: Extinction

-Outside of the Irish Late Pleistocene, remains of Irish elk are uncommon, suggesting that they were usually rare in the areas that they did occur.
+Outside of the Irish Late Pleistocene, remains of Irish elk are uncommon, suggesting that they were usually rare in the areas where they did occur.

 Historically, its extinction has been attributed to the encumbering size of the antlers, a "maladaptation" making fleeing through forests especially difficult for males while being chased by human hunters, or being too taxing nutritionally when the vegetation makeup shifted.
 In these scenarios, sexual selection by does for stags with large antlers would have contributed to decline.
 However, antler size decreased through the Late Pleistocene and into the Holocene, and so may not have been the primary cause of extinction.
 A reduction in forest density in the Late Pleistocene and a lack of sufficient high-quality forage is associated with a decrease in body and antler size.
 Such resource constriction may have cut female fertility rates in half.
 Human hunting may have forced Irish elk into suboptimal feeding grounds.
+Irish elk populations may have been subject to selection pressure such as predation and sexual selection that forced them to maintain a large body size even if a smaller body size may have been more optimal for given environmental conditions.

-The distribution of M. giganteus is thought to have been strongly controlled by climactic conditions.
+The distribution of M. giganteus is thought to have been strongly controlled by climatic conditions.
 The range of the Irish elk appears to have collapsed during the Last Glacial Maximum (LGM), with few remains known between 27,500 and 14,600 years ago, and none between 23,300 and 17,500 years ago.
-Known remains substantially increase during the latest Pleistocene, where it appears to have re-colonized most of its former range, with abundant remains in the UK, Ireland, and Germany.
+Known remains substantially increase during the latest Pleistocene Bølling–Allerød Interstadial, where it appears to have re-colonized northern Europe, with abundant remains in the UK, Ireland, and Denmark, though its range contracted again during the following Younger Dryas, disappearing from northern Europe by the end of the period.
 A 2021 study found that M. giganteus saw a progressive decline in mitochondrial genome diversity beginning around 50,000 years ago, which accelerated during the LGM.